PlaidCloud/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 ## So Many Proxies

-There are several different proxies you may encounter when using Kubernetes:
+There are several different proxies you may encounter when using PlaidCloud:

 1. The [kubectl proxy](#directly-accessing-the-rest-api):

     - runs on a user's desktop or in a pod
-    - proxies from a localhost address to the Kubernetes apiserver
+    - proxies from a localhost address to the PlaidCloud apiserver
     - client to proxy uses HTTP
     - proxy to apiserver uses HTTPS
     - locates apiserver